Medically reviewed on March 26, 2018

 What is Metoprolol Tartrate?

-Metoprolol is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).
+Metoprolol Tartrate is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

-Metoprolol may also be used for other purposes not listed in this medication guide.
+Metoprolol Tartrate may also be used for other purposes not listed in this medication guide.

 You should not use this medication if you have a serious heart problem (heart block, sick sinus syndrome, slow heart rate), severe circulation problems, severe heart failure, or a history of slow heart beats that caused fainting.

-You should not use this medication if you are allergic to metoprolol, or other beta-blockers (atenolol, carvedilol, labetalol, metoprolol, nadolol, nebivolol, propranolol, sotalol, and others), or if you have:
+You should not use this medication if you are allergic to Metoprolol Tartrate, or other beta-blockers (atenolol, carvedilol, labetalol, Metoprolol Tartrate, nadolol, nebivolol, propranolol, sotalol, and others), or if you have:

 a serious heart problem such as heart block, sick sinus syndrome, or slow heart rate;

 severe heart failure (that required you to be in the hospital); or

 history of slow heart beats that have caused you to faint.

 To make sure Metoprolol Tartrate is safe for you, tell your doctor if you have: